tesslins/cut_and_run/README.md

-Cut and run.
-Going to make it all happen.
+Cut & run.
+Making it all happen.